ehcastroh/intro_DATAVIZ/README.md

 ### **CONTENT**

-  - m410_shallow_neural_networks_introduction_to_tensorflow -- Overview of TensorFlow syntax, operations, and execution.
+  - m130_Intro_visual_principles_using_matplotlib_seaborn -- Introduction to visualization principles, Matplotlib, and Seaborn
   - assets/homeworks/   -- Contains several exercises to help you master the material.

 #### **I. TENSORS AND OPERATIONS**